sarimkhan4/Calculator/README.md

 # Calculator
- It a Calculator build using C language
+ It a Calculator Build using C language

 ** First we have taken the operator to be performed as input **